febfeb/yii2-basic-ready/README.md

 http://localhost/yii2-basic-ready/web/
 ~~~

-You can login using username `admin` and password `admin`.
+You can login using username `admin` with password `admin` (With Super Administrator privilege) or `user` with password `user` (With Regular User privilege).
 Or if you want to add more user, you can change it inside `user` table.

 CONFIGURATION
 ----
-You can change whether AdminLTE loads css and js from plugin theme or not inside `/assets/AdminLtePluginAsset.php`
+You can change whether AdminLTE loads css and js from plugin theme or not inside `assets/AdminLtePluginAsset.php`